Best Litter Box Accessories That Actually Make Cleaning Easier

 View on Amazon

 Carbon filters, baking soda-based additives, and low-scent deodorizers are the most useful options.
-Strong perfumes usually don’t help much and can make the space feel worse.
+Strong perfumes usually do not help much and can make the space feel worse.

 A simple option is a litter deodorizer that helps absorb odor directly in the box and keeps smells under control between cleanings.
 If you want a deeper breakdown of how different types work and which ones are actually worth using, this guide on choosing the right litter box deodorizer walks through it step by step.